 The Department of Asian & Middle Eastern Studies offers four semesters of Turkish language, with different classes offered in fall vs. spring.
-The classes available in fall 2021 are TURK 101 and TURK 203.
+The classes available in fall 2022 are TURK 101 and TURK 203.
 Both will be taught remotely over Zoom.
+In spring 2023, we plan to offer TURK 102 and TURK 204.

 For a complete listing of Turkish courses and course descriptions, consult http://catalog.unc.edu/courses/turk/.